cantaprete/iching_log/README.md

 ![img](./docs/meaningful_moving.png)
 ![img](./docs/meaningful_moving_no.png)

+For a comparison using the same sample size, see [Same size comparison](docs/comparison.md).

 Of course, right now I have too little data to get to a conclusion, but I expect one of these will happen:

 1. The plots **won't show** a roughly random distribution between the three types of hexagrams.
 Some hexagrams or areas will have more point then others.